-Guest blogger (and working mum) Pernille Berg Larsen of RealFood4You has a passion for baking bread.
+Guest blogger (and working mum) Pernille Berg Larsen has a passion for baking bread.
 Here she explains how easy and quick it is to make your own bread – and why you should…

 There is nothing better than the smell of freshly baked bread (I love to eat it just with pure butter).
 It is very satisfying and rewarding making bread and serving it to friends and family.
 However what they don’t know is how easy and quick it is to make a healthy loaf.
 You can even make 2 loaves of bread for under $1.
 There is no reason for NOT making bread.